jupyterlab/extension-examples/server-extension/README.md

 > The python name must be a valid Python module name (characters such `-`, `@` or `/` are not allowed).
 > It is nice for user to test your extension online, so the _set up Binder_ was set to _Yes_.

-The template creates creates files in the current director that looks like this:
+The template creates files in the current director that looks like this:

 ```bash